 According to Vogue magazine, the historic Belgian city of Ghent is one of Europe’s best-kept secrets.
 Ghent may not be as famous as Bruges, Antwerp or Brussels, but it is well worth visiting while you’re in Belgium.
-This charming medieval city has a fairytale castle and picturesque waterways, while its prestigious university brings a vibrant student arts and nightlife, and a sustainable, vegetarian-friendly culinary scene.
+This quirky medieval city has a fairytale castle and picturesque waterways, along with vibrant student arts and nightlife, and a sustainable, vegetarian-friendly culinary scene.
 According to Vogue magazine, Ghent is ‘arguably one of Europe’s best-kept secrets‘.
 After over a year of travelling the world, I now live in Belgium and I’m lucky that this beautiful place is on my doorstep.
 It’s one of my favourite places to visit.
-There are plenty of things to do in Ghent, even if you only have a day to spare.
+There are plenty of things to do in Ghent, even if you spend one day in the city.
 Here are my top travel tips for a gorgeous Ghent day trip.

 So, where is Ghent?
 It’s located in the north west of Belgium, making it easily accessible from the Netherlands, France and the United Kingdom.
 Ghent is the capital of East Flanders, one of the country’s Flemish regions.
 That means Dutch is the local language, but French and English are also widely spoken here.

 The nearest airport to the town of Ghent is Brussels Airport (BRU) in Zavantem, north east Brussels.
 Many people will arrive into Belgium’s capital city via the plentiful cheap international bus and train services, including the Eurostar.
 Visiting Ghent by car is easy, as Brussels to Ghent is just a 50 minute drive.
 If you’re driving to Ghent, be aware that the signs may show different spellings: in Flemish it’s Gent, while in French it’s Gand.